Akal Sena: Guru Hargobind

 The army was founded by Guru Hargobind.
 During his time, it consisted of 700-800 horses, 300-500 cavalrymen, 60 musketeers, and 60 artillery men.
+As per the Dabistan-e-mazaheb, the guru's force consisted of 300 riders, 700 horses, and 60 gunners, with the construction of Lohgarh Fort to defend Amritsar.
 The Akal Sena fought major battles against the Mughal empire and its allies, winning all four of the major battles in-which Hargobind was leader, as well as more minor skirmishes.
 The first commanders of the Akal Sena were Bidhi Chand Chhina, Baba Jattu, Baba Peda, and Baba Praga, commanding a force around 400 strong.
 Later a special regiment of Pathans led by Painde Khan joined the Akal Sena.

 Initially, the Akal Sena was a policing force that was an army only nominally.
 It was only after the release of the sixth Guru from the prison of Gwalior Fort in 1612 that the force began to take on more shape, as 52 Rajput kings also gained freedom from the prison, who then accompanied the Guru as many of them had lost their polity to conquests and absorptions by the Mughal empire.
 The Guru established an Akhara (Indic military training centre or arena) the same year in Amritsar, it was called the Ranjit Akhara (alt. spelt as 'Ranjeet').
 Rajput converts to the Sikh faith had given the new institution much strength and information regarding the art of war.